systemd/mkosi/mkosi.md

 `Key=`, `--key=`

 : Select the `gpg` key to use for signing `SHA256SUMS`.
-This key is required to exist in the `gpg` keyring already.
+This key must be already present in the `gpg` keyring.

 `BMap=`, `--bmap`